 The themes come with their own copyrighted images with watermarks.
 If you want to use them without the watermarks you must purchase the images via copyright coins.
 However, you don’t have to use these images.
 And in most cases, I would strongly recommend you use your own photos for your website.

 You select your Page Set next.
-Page Set determines the type of site you’ll create.
-For example, you can create a basic site or what is called a kitchen sink site containing many more bells and whistles.
+Page Set determines the type of pages your website will have.
+For example, you can create a base site or what is called a kitchen sink site containing many more bells and whistles.
 Keep in mind that you can always customize your site no matter what Page Set you start out with.
+You can also specify whether to include a blog with your site.

 What’s great about the site previewer is that you can also see how your website will appear on smartphones and tablet computers.